Lyor Cohen

-Lyor Cohen (born October 3, 1959) is an American music industry executive.
-He is YouTube's global head of music.
-He began his career in the 1980s at Rush Management and Def Jam, and later held senior positions at Island Def Jam and Warner Music Group.
-He also founded 300 Entertainment.
+Lyor Cohen (born October 3, 1959) is an Israeli-American record executive.
+He serves as global head of music at YouTube.
+Cohen began his career in the 1980s working with Russell Simmons at Rush Artist Management and later became president of Def Jam Recordings.
+He subsequently held senior leadership roles at The Island Def Jam Music Group and Warner Music Group, and later founded the music company 300 Entertainment.